 Central Civil West Courthouse in Los Angeles

 Greg was able to negotiate with the District Attorney to allow our client to remain on probation so that he could maintain his driver’s license and continue to earn the money he needed to make the past due child support payments.
-It was not easy, as the District Attorney seemed to take a particular – almost sadistic - interest in this case, despite our arguments that the mother of the child was a wealthy landlord in New York City and the child was now nineteen years old, on full scholarship and working.
+It was not easy, as the District Attorney seemed to take a particular – almost sadistic - interest in this case, despite our arguments that the mother of the child was a wealthy landlord in New York City earning more than the prosecutor herself and the child was now nineteen years old, on full scholarship and working.